mtov/engsoftmoderna/en/chapter1.md

 The next figure shows an example of code review, referring to an example we used in the Software Testing section.
-When an organization uses code reviews, this code has to be reviewed by another developer, called the reviewer, before being put into production.
-In our example, the reviewer noticed a bug and reported it in a comment.
+As we can see, this code was reviewed by another developer, called the reviewer, before being put into production.
+In the case, the reviewer noticed a bug and reported it in a comment.
 After that, the developer responsible for the code should fix the bug and resubmit the new code for review and approval.
-There are several tools to support code review processes.
+There are several tools to support code review practices.
 In the example, we used the tool provided by GitHub.

 ![Example of code review.](figs/cap1/github.png){width=65%}